+Conclusions

+Analyzing the population genetics of the long-snouted seahorse Hippocampus guttulatus revealed a complex of panmictic genetic backgrounds subdivided by sharp semi-permeable hybrid zones.
+This is now standard observation in marine species (Knowlton 1993, Pante et al. 2015, Sheets et al. 2018) where morphological stasis might be more widespread than in terrestrial species.
+The subdivision of species by hybrid zones is a long-lasting observation in the terrestrial realm (Hewitt 1989) but arguably more readily detected by morphological differences.
+We also easily found outlier loci despite a moderate number of loci analyzed, and the clustering of these outlier loci in a single genomic region.
+This also tends to become a standard observation of the recent hybrid zone literature (e.g. in stickelbacks, Jones et al. 2012; jaera, Ribardière et al. 2017; cod, Hemmer-Hansen et al. 2013).

+However, we also made two additional observations that are less commonly reported and deserve a broader interest outside the study of seahorse themselves, although are important to further inform captive breeding and in-situ management decisions.
+First, we found the two, usually opposed, standard spatial structures of the hybrid zone literature, namely clinal and mosaic hybrid zones, in the same study system.
+This result calls for further investigations with lab and fieldwork in order to better understand the mechanisms of reproductive isolation at play and their genetic architecture.
+Secondly, we found a parallel pattern of differentiation at the genomic island in the two spatial/ecological contexts.
+Although this result will also need to be substantiated by follow-up genomic studies, it nonetheless reveals that the hallmark of ecologically driven adaptive divergence can be observed in absence of obvious ecological convergence.
+We argue that alternative scenarios involving secondary introgression swamping and intrinsic isolation should be more seriously considered as valid alternatives and the seahorse complex could become an interesting flagship system in the debate.

 Acknowledgments

 We are grateful to Lucas Beranger, Michel Cantou, Philippe Lenfant, Pablo Liger, CPIE Bassin de Thau, Patrick Lelong, Francesco Di Liello and Stéphane Auffret for their help in providing H. guttulatus fin-clippings and to Fabienne Moreau for the BeadXpress experiment.
-Many thanks to Nicolas Duforet-Frebourg for computational advices.
+Many thanks to Nicolas Duforet-Frebourg and Christelle Fraïsse for computational advice.
 This work was funded by a Languedoc-Roussillon Region “Chercheur(se)s d’avenir” grant to NB (Connect7 project), by a LabEx CeMEB postdoctoral fellowship to FR and by Chocolaterie Guylian and a Natural Environment Research Council Industrial Case studentship (NER/S/C/2005/13461) to LW.

 Literature

-Baird, N. A., P. D. Etter, T. S. Atwood, M. C. Currey, A. L. Shiver, Z. A. Lewis, E. U. Selker, W. A. Cresko, and E. A. Johnson.
-2008.
-Rapid SNP Discovery and Genetic Mapping Using Sequenced RAD Markers.
-PLOS ONE 3:e3376

 Barton, N. 1979.
-Heredity - Abstract of article: The dynamics of hybrid zones.
+The dynamics of hybrid zones.
 Heredity 43:341–359.

 Barton, N. H., and M. A. R. de Cara.
 2009.
 The evolution of strong reproductive isolation.
 Evolution 63:1171–1190.

 Barton, N. H., and G. M. Hewitt.
 1985.
-Analysis of Hybrid Zones.
+Analysis of hybrid zones.
 Annu.
 Rev. Ecol.
 Syst.
 16:113–148.

 Barton, N. H., and M. Turelli.
 2011.
-Spatial Waves of Advance with Bistable Dynamics: Cytoplasmic and Genetic Analogues of Allee Effects.
+Spatial waves of advance with bistable dynamics: cytoplasmic and genetic analogues of Allee effects.
 Am.
 Nat.
 178:E48–E75.

 Bhagwat, M., L. Young, and R. R. Robison.
 2012.
-Using BLAT to Find Sequence Similarity in Closely Related Genomes.
+Using BLAT to find sequence similarity in closely related genomes.
 Curr.
 Protoc.
 Bioinforma.
 Ed.
 Board Andreas Baxevanis Al 0 10:Unit10.8

 Benjamini, Y., and Y. Hochberg.
 1995.
-Controlling the False Discovery Rate: A Practical and Powerful Approach to Multiple Testing.
+Controlling the false discovery rate: a practical and powerful approach to multiple testing.
 J. R. Stat.
 Soc.
 Ser.
 B Methodol.
 57:289–300.

+Berg, P. R., B. Star, C. Pampoulie, I. R. Bradbury, P. Bentzen, J. A. Hutchings, S. Jentoft, and K. S. Jakobsen.
+2017.
+Trans-oceanic genomic divergence of Atlantic cod ecotypes is associated with large inversions.
+Heredity, doi: 10.1038/hdy.2017.54.